Esteban Cambiasso: Olympiacos

 On 7 August 2015, Cambiasso signed a two-year deal with Greek giants Olympiacos.
 He scored his first goal for them on 2 December in a 4–0 away win against Panegialios in the group stage of the Greek Cup.
-He scored twice in 14 Superleague Greece games as the Piraeus-based side retained their title, including the equaliser in a 3–1 home win over Panathinaikos in the Derby of the eternal enemies on 13 March 2016.
+He scored twice in 14 Super League Greece games as the Piraeus-based side retained their title, including the equaliser in a 3–1 home win over Panathinaikos in the Derby of the eternal enemies on 13 March 2016.
 Eleven days earlier, the first leg of the cup semi-final against PAOK, he scored in a 2–1 away win which was abandoned due to violence by the local fans.

 Cambiassio renewed his contract on 11 July 2016.
 On 9 March 2017, he returned to the starting lineup as a result of the dismissal of Olympiacos manager Paulo Bento against Beşiktaş for the first leg of the UEFA Europa League round of 16 stage, and headed the opening goal of a 1–1 draw, subsequently being named man of the match.